 The two other construction projects are taking place at Naval Air Station Pensacola’s Saufley Field and NAS Whiting Field’s Holley Outlying Field, and all three combined will have approximately 1.5 million solar panels capable of generating up to 120 megawatts of electricity, enough energy to power nearly 18,000 homes annually.

 “The main impact for Northwest Florida is that 18,000 homes will be able to be powered by these solar rays,” added Rogers.
 “And greater than that, it speaks to our philosophy of a balanced energy mix.
 What that is, is an all-of-the above approach: the cleaner than ever coal, natural gas, wind and now solar.”

 Energy produced by the projects will serve Gulf Power customers across Northwest Florida and were approved by the Florida Public Service Commission in April 2015.
-Together, these facilities will be among the largest photovoltaic arrays in Florida and have the potential to reduce carbon dioxide emissions by more than 3.5 million tons over 25 years.
+Together, these facilities will be among the largest photovoltaic arrays in Florida and have the potential to reduce carbon dioxide emissions by more than 139,000 tons annually.
 Combined, this will be one of the largest solar projects east of the Mississippi.

 By the Numbers:

 Eglin Air Force Base

 - Located within the confines of Eglin Air Force Base in Okaloosa County, Florida – approximately 60 miles east of Pensacola, Florida

 - the largest solar project in terms of megawatts for the U.S. Air Force worldwide